jumoel/golive/README.md

 # Golive

-A minimal continious *someting* system.
+A minimal continuous *someting* system.
 The code is very much in flux, so don't expect things to work the same *N* commits from now!

 It (by default) listens on port 8080 for a POST webhook request from hosted git